grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 | false | true | User organization role is set to `auto_assign_org_role` and can be changed in Grafana. | true |
 | true | true | User organization role is set to `auto_assign_org_role` and can be changed in Grafana. | true |

+{{% admonition type="note" %}}
-> **Note:** For GitLab, GitHub, Okta, Generic OAuth providers, Grafana synchronizes organization roles and sets Grafana Admins.
+For GitLab, GitHub, Okta, Generic OAuth providers, Grafana synchronizes organization roles and sets Grafana Admins.
 The `allow_assign_grafana_admin` setting is also accounted for, to allow or not setting the Grafana Admin role from the external provider.
+{{% /admonition %}}

 **[auth.github]**
 | `oauth_skip_org_role_update_sync` | `skip_org_role_sync` | **Resulting Org Role** | Modifiable |